atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 ![](/images/7Op_Image_49.png)

-2. Hover on the Customer Trigger until you see the ?+ New flow? pop-up dialog appear.
+2. Hover on the Customer Trigger until you see the '+ New flow' pop-up dialog appear.
 Click on it.

-3. On the Path drop-down choose the ?/customer? path option.
+3. On the Path drop-down choose the '/customer' path option.

-4. On the Method drop-down choose the ?POST? option.
+4. On the Method drop-down choose the 'POST' option.
 Click Continue.

 5. Click ?Copy schema? on the ?Do you want to copy this trigger?s Output Schema into the Flow?s Inputs?? prompt window.